Velosulin BR Side Effects

 Generic Name: insulin regular

-Note: This document contains side effect information about insulin regular.
-Some of the dosage forms listed on this page may not apply to the brand name Velosulin BR.
+Note: This page contains side effects data for the generic drug insulin regular.
+It is possible that some of the dosage forms included below may not apply to the brand name Velosulin BR.

 For the Consumer

 Applies to insulin regular: injection solution

 As well as its needed effects, insulin regular (the active ingredient contained in Velosulin BR) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking insulin regular, check with your doctor immediately:Incidence not known